On the construction problem for Hodge numbers

 In Theorems \ref{thm:main2} and \ref{thm:main1} we need to construct examples with bounded $h^{p,p}$ and so the above method does not work anymore.
 Instead, we will use the following lemma, known as the Godeaux--Serre construction, cf. \cite{atiyah-hirzebruch,serre}:

 \begin{lemma} Let $G$ be a finite group whose action on a smooth complex projective variety $Y$ is free outside a subset of codimension $>n$.
 Then $Y/G$ contains an $n$-dimensional smooth complex projective subvariety whose cohomology below degree $n$ is given by the $G$-invariant classes of $Y$. \end{lemma} \begin{proof} A general $n$-dimensional $G$-invariant complete intersection subvariety $Z\subseteq Y$ is smooth by Bertini's theorem.
-For a general choice of $Z$, the $G$-action on $Z$ is free and so $Z/G$ is a smooth subvariety of $Y/G$ which by the Lefschetz hyperplane theorem, applied to $Z\subseteq Y$, has the property we want in the Lemma. \end{proof} Roughly speaking, the construction method which we develop in Section \ref{sec:constrmethod} (Proposition \ref{prop:constrmethod}) and which is needed in Theorems \ref{thm:main2} and \ref{thm:main1} works now as follows.
+For a general choice of $Z$, the $G$-action on $Z$ is free and so $Z/G$ is a smooth subvariety of $Y/G$ which by the Lefschetz hyperplane theorem, applied to $Z\subseteq Y$, has the property we want in the Lemma. \end{proof}

+Roughly speaking, the construction method which we develop in Section \ref{sec:constrmethod} (Proposition \ref{prop:constrmethod}) and which is needed in Theorems \ref{thm:main2} and \ref{thm:main1} works now as follows.
 Instead of a single group action, we will consider a finite number of finite group actions $G_i\times T_i\to T_i$, indexed by $i\in I$.
 Blowing up all $T_i$ simultaneously in a large ambient space $Y$, we are able to construct a smooth complex projective variety $\tilde Y$ which admits an action of the product $G=\prod_{i\in I}G_i$ that is free outside a subset of large codimension and so Lemma \ref{lem:Sommese} applies.
-Moreover, the $G$-invariants of $\tilde Y$ will be given in terms of the $G_i$-invariants of the $T_i$.
+Moreover, the $G$-invariant cohomology of $\tilde Y$ will be given in terms of the $G_i$-invariant cohomology of the $T_i$.
 This is a quite powerful method since it allows us to apply Lemma \ref{lem:Sommese} to a finite number of group actions simultaneously -- even without assuming that the group actions we started with are free away from subspaces of large codimension.